Conusion103/gesti-n_api./README.md

-# 🧮 Product Management App - Training Week 3 Module 3 (RIWI)
+# 🧮 Product Management App

-A small web app to register, edit, and delete products with validation and a simulated backend.
+This is a small web application for registering, editing, and deleting products by name, price, and amount.
+It uses a mock backend with `json-server` and features modular code structure with alerts via SweetAlert2.

+---

 ## 🗂️ Project Structure

 TRAINING-W3-M3/
 ├── public/ # Public static files
 ├── src/ # Source code